Skip to main content

 Swarm Multi-Agent Workflow

-This tutorial shows how to use Shannon’s SwarmWorkflow to deploy persistent, collaborating agents that work in parallel with inter-agent messaging and a shared workspace.
+This tutorial shows how to use Shannon’s SwarmWorkflow to deploy persistent, collaborating agents coordinated by an LLM-powered Lead Agent.
+Agents work in parallel with inter-agent messaging, a shared workspace, and dynamic task reassignment.

 What You’ll Learn